 Moscow is the capital of the Russian Federation and the largest city in Russia in terms of population.
-Moscow has, according to official statistics, more than 12 million people.
+Moscow has more than 12 million people.
 The metropolis with an area of over 2.5 th km² is one of the ten most populated cities in the world.
-The population density is on average 4950.44 people / km², varies from district to district from 400 to 14000 people / km².
+The population density is on average 4950.44 people / km², but varies from district to district from 400 to 14000 people / km².
 The time zone is UTC +3.

-The foundation of Moscow dates back to 1147, when, at the behest of Yuri Dolgoruky, the wooden walls of the Kremlin were erected on the banks of the Moskva River.
+The foundation of Moscow dates back to 1147, when the wooden walls of the Kremlin were erected on the banks of the Moskva River, at the behest of Yuri Dolgoruky.
 But the exact age of the city is unknown.

 The climate in Moscow is moderately continental and is transitional from mild European to sharply continental Asian.
 The pronounced seasonality makes it possible to see a “new” city every time.
 Winters are moderately cold (between 0ºC and -14ºC) and rather warm summers (comfortable +25 .. + 30ºC).